DilanCF/CMSC412_notes/lecture/Lecture04.md

 Keyboard data is used as input

-No output to the keyboard, thfr no output resgister
+No output to the keyboard, therefore no output register

 ![Alt text](img/Lecture04/image-11.png)